 “Are you trying to communicate with me…Are I trying to communicate with you…” It might have been Doil’s imagination, but he was sure that the second repetition had sounded less like a question.

-Doil scrambled to his desk, mostly because he could usually think more clearly from there, and turned to where it sounded as if the voice were coming from, although the sound wasn’t localized the way a human voice typically was.
+Doil scrambled to his desk, mostly because he could usually think more clearly from there, and turned to where it sounded as if the voice were coming from, although the sound wasn’t localized the way a human voice would be.
 “I’m definitely going to need help with this,” he muttered.
 Aloud: “Can you understand me?”

 “…help…help…I’m definitely going to need help…Can I understand you…”